 First, you have to determine those ‘accepted behaviors’ that, if you changed them, would have the biggest positive impact on the culture.

 Those are the pieces to tackle first.
 Once the wheels of change are in motion, the smaller issues will likely begin to right themselves.
 Here are some strategic antidotes to many of the most common problems in a toxic workplace:

-1. Listen to Your Employees – Hear their grievances, validate their experiences and make the changes necessary to address their issues.
-Depending on your business, this can come in the form of informal one-on-one conversations, a town hall meeting with HR, or simple blind surveys.
+1. Listen to Your Employees – Hear their grievances, validate their experiences, and make the changes necessary to address their issues.
+Depending on your business, this can come in informal one-on-one conversations, a town hall meeting with HR, or simple blind surveys.
 However, you go about it, listen, validate and work together to find solutions.

 3. Communicate Transparently – Your employees can’t do their jobs well without understanding the context in which they operate.
 Having the information to do one’s job reduces confusion and frustration, making employees happier and more efficient workers.
 Hold weekly meetings, send frequent memos or a company newsletter – maybe all of the above.
 Encourage employees to communicate with each other and make sure you’re sharing the information they need to know.

 4. Acknowledge Work Well Done – A study by the Boston Consulting Group reports “appreciation for your work” as the most important element to happiness on the job.
 Find ways to show appreciation.
 Tell employees what they are doing well – they’ll feel appreciated (and as a bonus, they’ll be more likely to keep on doing it).
 Build a supportive environment by sharing employee successes with the group.
 Make positive encouragement a group activity.